Picture: Inspirational prop used in the Creative Writing Society. I believe we were trying to tie it to a murder mystery plot.

 Other societies are dedicated to different academic fields, like linguistics, psychology, and so on.
 These have both social and academically focused events, like talks and paper discussions, which can enrich your studies and generally motivate you to consider your career options.

-Yet other societies are good for exercise.
-There are a few different categories you might want to look at if that’s what you’re interested in, like dancing and outdoor activities.
+There are a few different categories you can look at if this is what you’re interested in, such as dancing, or outdoor activities.
 They’re generally a more affordable option than the gym if you want to stay in shape.

 You name it.

 Volunteering, appreciation, transferable skills… like I said, there’s a surprising number of societies and clubs to choose from.
 The specific categories mentioned above are only the ones I’m a member of or got a taste of during Welcome Week.
-For more details, you can check out this link:
+For more details, you can check out the Find a Society website: